-Debbie Bowman will be at Solstice for her next clinic on Feb 16-18, 2018 and this clinic is currently full.
-But, don't worry, we already have Debbie booked to be back on March 16-18, 2018, so please email us at info@Solstice-Farms.net to schedule your spot!.
+Debbie Bowman will be back at Solstice for her next clinic, March 22-24, 2019.
+Please check back for soon for official dates.
 This is an excellent opportunity for trainers to work with an Examiner of the Certification Program, and a great time to get exceptional training locally!
 Please contact us at info@Solstice-Farms.net if you would like more information or want to book your spot to ride with Debbie.
 More information about Debbie and her clinics at Solstice is available here.

 Snow Day at Solstice Farms!
 December 8, 2017.